Latin School of Chicago

 Latin School of Chicago is a private elementary, middle, and high school located in the Gold Coast neighborhood on the Near North Side of Chicago, Illinois, United States.
 The school was founded in 1888 by Mabel Slade Vickery.
-Latin School is a member of the Independent School League (ISL).
+The school is a member of the Independent School League (ISL).
+Latin serves students in junior kindergarten (JK), senior kindergarten (SK), and 1st-12th grades.

 Background

 History

 Latin School was formed in 1888 by a group of parents seeking a better education for their children.
 Mabel Slade Vickery, a teacher from the East Coast, was invited to Chicago to open the school with a small class of ten 10-year-old boys.
 During the early years, classes were held in private homes on Chicago's near North Side.
 The parent-owned institution flourished and in 1899, with enrollment of more than 100 boys, the school moved into its own building and officially became Chicago Latin School.

-In 1913, a girls section was incorporated by Miss Vickery and became The Chicago Latin School for Girls.
+In 1913, a girls section was incorporated by Miss Vickery and became the Chicago Latin School for Girls.
 The schools merged in 1953 to form the co-educational Latin School of Chicago.
-The school was designed to provide students with a rigorous college-preparatory education in the classical tradition, with a curriculum that was heavily influenced by Classical studies and the study of the Greek and Latin languages, hence the name “Latin School."
+The school was designed to provide students with a rigorous college-preparatory education in the classical tradition, with a curriculum that was heavily influenced by Classical studies and the study of the Greek and Latin languages, hence the name "Latin School."
 The Latin language is still taught in the middle and upper schools today.

-While it was started as a neighborhood school, Latin School currently is home to more than 1,100 students from approximately 70 ZIP codes throughout the Chicago area.
-The school awards more than $3 million in need-based financial aid each year.
+While it was started as a neighborhood school, Latin School currently is home to more than 1,100 students from approximately 46 ZIP codes and 24 suburbs throughout the Chicago area.
+The school awards more than $5.6 million in need-based financial aid each year to the 12.5% of its students receiving financial aid.
+Latin is consistently ranked among the top private high schools in the Chicagoland area.